 A judge in Delaware agreed with Alcatel-Lucent's lawyers at Goodwin Procter that the plaintiff, an Acacia subsidiary called Chalumeau Power Systems, filed a frivolous lawsuit and backed off only after Alcatel refused to negotiate a settlement.

 Another big verdict went up in smoke at the U.S. Court of Appeals for the Federal Circuit on Tuesday, when the appeals court ordered a new damages trial in VirnetX Inc.'s patent infringement case against Apple.

-A judge mostly upheld the Commodity Futures Trading Commission's rules on cross-border swaps, adding a blemish to Eugene Scalia's impressive record challenging government regulations on behalf of Wall Street.
+A judge upheld key aspects of the Commodity Futures Trading Commission's rules on cross-border swaps.

 Personal Audio and its lawyers showed they know how to sway a jury, giving the company leverage in any settlement talks with other defendants they've targeted over podcasting IP.